NikSteel/niksteel.github.io/work/proj-2.md

 ![Our OS](assets/img/work/proj-2/start.png)

-As a final project for an introduction to operating systems course at the University of Windsor, I collaborated with peers to implement a simple command line operating system for the purpose of demonstrating process management fundamentals.
+I worked with peers to implement a simple command line operating system in C.
+Our OS offers the user an interactive demonstration of how processes are managed, synchronized and scheduled using the foundational concepts that we learned during an introduction to operating systems course at the University of Windsor.
-The project spanned two weeks and features contributions from
+The project spanned one month and features contributions from

 * Nik Steel
 * Todd Baert